abd2re/ib-notes-save/Houseboy.md

 - Others warn Toundi that he is involved in matters that will only end in harm for him but he doesn't listen
 - The commandant finds out that Madame is having an affair, and he becomes mad
 - At the end of the entanglements, Toundi is viewed as as a person standing in judgement by all sides of the affair
-- As a result he is used as a scapegoat and blamed for crimes he has not commited
+- As a result he is used as a scapegoat and blamed for crimes he has not committed
 - He is beaten badly that he died from his injuries after fleeting to Spanish Guinea
-- Toundi's
+- Toundi's attempt to fulfill a dream of advancement and improvement opens his eyes to troubling realities
+- Gradually, preconceptions of the Europeans came crashing down on him as he struggles with his identity, his place in society and changing culture